Bev Lawson, Fred Burge, Gordon Flowerdew, Yukiko Asada, Grace Johnston

 NELS research is based in Nova Scotia, Canada.
 The province released its "Integrated Palliative Care" strategy in the spring of 2014.
 In the summer of 2014, a coordinator, Cheryl Tschupruk, was hired to guide the phased implementation of the strategy.
-In early 2015, the booklet "Preparing for End of Life" was made available across the province.
-Future revisions are expected to reflect needs being identified by patients, caregivers and health care providers.
+In early 2015, the booklet "Preparing for Death and Dying" was made available across the province.
+Now, even more information is available.

-See links to details on our six currently funded research grants.
+See links to details in our past funded research grants.

 Palliative Care for the Deaf Community

 NELS ICE Investigator, Victor Maddalena, looked at palliative care in Newfoundland's deaf community.
 One of the outcomes of the research, based on the feedback from teh Deaf community, was the need for more information on navigating the maze of terminal illness and end of life for Deaf peple (and their caregivers).

 As a result, a video was created in American Sign Language (and voice) that walks through the steps of getting a diagnosis, treatment options, palliative care, death and bereavement care.
 (Part 1 of 5)